jolkdarr/eclipse-color-theme/ESOF-docs/report4.md

 ###Isolability

 The Isolability of the different components of Eclipse Color Theme is evident.
-Each component works by itself, there being separation between themes and mapping editors.
+Each component works by itself, with separation between themes and mapping editors.
 So your individual testability in terms of unit testing is effective because it can be considered that the project is below a black box model where external changes (including changes to input level) don't influence the test results.
 To enable testing the plugin, another test project is being used where unit tests are being developed and that allows the developer to test his code in a completely isolated way.

 ###Separation of responsibilities from each component